This has to be one of the more interesting rifles in the Lee Enfield story.

 I had a spare mag and a correct type of bolt.

-I wanted to stick with a suitable dark coloured wood that had the same characteristics of the original.
+I tried to stick with a suitable dark coloured wood that had the same characteristics of the original.
 After a good hunt around the traps I found such a piece of wood, well half of it!

-However before I get to that stage I will get the rifle properly checked as the bolt is a tight fit, and I will use lead cast reduced loads initially to test the splice.
+However, if i ever consider firing the rifle I will get the rifle properly checked as the bolt is a tight fit, and I will use lead cast reduced loads initially to test the splice.

 There are a couple of options.
 I could simply make a display piece, or consider possibly moving the inner band or even introduce a second forward band as such to disperse the stress on the join.
+Im even curious to see if any where converted to grenade launchers as that would solve the problem straight away!